 Canvas is a learning management system that allows faculty to manage student data (e.g., assignment grades, exam scores) and upload, organize, and manage documents and multimedia content such as PowerPoints, videos, and audio files.
 Faculty can also create and manage assignments, discussions, and exams.
 Use Canvas to:

 - allow students to view, download, and/or print lesson materials

-- keep students engaged by allowing them to participate in online discussions and blogs
+- keep students engaged by allowing them to participate in online discussions

 - allow students online access to multimedia content directly related to lessons